Saturday, February 24, 2018

 We, however, intelligent beings, became conscious that it is wrong to kill neighbors, take or destroy their possessions, and impose genes on raping their women.
 Professor Wenzler called the inclination of man/woman towards evil an Erbmangel but interpreted the "genetic defect" instead of in a religious context.
 The insight of our ancestors that there is evil apparently came in pair with their queries about the meaning of existence.

-Here I dare to claim that a paradise never existed, although such a condition is the starting point of many other non-Jewish mythologies.
-The paradise lost serves as an auxiliary construction to explain how good and evil came into this world and how man/woman acquired the "knowledge," i.e., became conscious to decide between those two.
+Here, I dare to claim that paradise never existed, although such a condition is the starting point of many other non-Jewish mythologies.
+The paradise lost serves as an auxiliary construction to explain how good and evil came into this world and how man/woman acquired the "knowledge," i.e., became conscious of deciding between those two.

-Although Professor Wenzler tried hard to eliminate the German word Erbsünde, replacing it with Ursünde and even introducing the concept of Erbgnade (hereditary grace), for me, the element Erbe gets a whole new significance.
-We carry the basic information of egoistic life-preserving and life proliferation in our genes, as the lyrics of the song "As Time Goes by" describe:
+Although Professor Wenzler tried hard to eliminate the German word Erbsünde, replacing it with Ursünde and even introducing the concept of Erbgnade (hereditary grace), the element Erbe gets a whole new significance for me.
+We carry the basic information of egoistic life-preserving and life proliferation in our genes, as the lyrics of the song "As Time Goes By" describe:

 It's still the same old story